AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/templates.md

 This document explains how a **template author** can use the template console and editor to create and manage editable templates.

-For detailed information about how editable templates work at a technical level, please see the developer document [Page Templates - Editable](/help/sites-developing/page-templates-editable.md) for more information.
+For detailed information about how editable templates work at a technical level, please see the developer document Page Templates - Editable for more information. <!-- For detailed information about how editable templates work at a technical level, please see the developer document [Page Templates - Editable](/help/sites-developing/page-templates-editable.md) for more information.-->

 >[!NOTE]
 >